Department of Nursing & Health Professions

-The USU Nursing Education Program wishes to announce that it will host a site review for initial accreditation of its BSN program by the Accreditation Commission for Education in Nursing (ACEN).
+The Utah State University wishes to announce that it will host a site visit for continuing accreditation of its Practical Nursing and Associate Degree Nursing programs by the Accreditation Commission for Education in Nursing (ACEN).

 Written comments are also welcome and should be submitted directly to: